-1. The meeting room may be reserved for use by local or area educational, civic, cultural, community, professional or governmental groups.
-Local is defined as a Martin or legal service area based organization or one with a significant Martin or legal service area membership.

-2. Library use of the meeting room takes precedence over all other uses.

-3. The library reserves the right to refuse the use of the room to groups because of noise, acts of vandalism or incitement to riot.

-4. No general admission fee may be charged for any meeting or program held in the library, however donations could be accepted.

-5. Exceptions will be made for meetings sponsored by the library or an approved non-profit educational group or institution for short term classes, institutes, discussion groups and forums involving small fees.
+- 1. The meeting room may be reserved for use by local or area educational, civic, cultural, community, professional or governmental groups.
+Local is defined as a Martin or legal service area-based organization or one with a significant Martin or legal service area membership. - 2.
+Library use of the meeting room takes precedence over all other uses. - 3.
+The library reserves the right to refuse the use of the room to groups because of noise, acts of vandalism or incitement to riot. - 4.
+No general admission fee may be charged for any meeting or program held in the library, however donations could be accepted. - 5.
+Exceptions will be made for meetings sponsored by the library or an approved non-profit educational group or institution for short term classes, institutes, discussion groups and forums involving small fees.

-6. Profit-making organizations sponsoring educational programs of a non-profit nature will be permitted to use the room provided the meeting is open to the general public and is free of charge.

-7. In accordance with the Michigan Public Accommodation Act, these tax-supported facilities may be used only by those groups whose membership is open to all without restriction or discrimination based on race, sex, or religious creed.

-8. The Library cannot provide personnel for supervision or assist in handling of exhibits or other materials needed by groups using the room.
-Nothing may be affixed to the walls permanently.

-9. Light refreshments may be served with the prior approval of the Library Director.
-Smoking or alcoholic consumption will not be allowed nor may alcoholic beverages be brought onto the premises.

-10. The meeting room will be available only during the Library hours unless appropriate arrangements are made in advance with the Library Director.
-A charge of ten dollars (\$10.00) per hour may be required after normal closing hours for library personnel.

-11. The room must be left clean and in its original condition.
-Full responsibility for any loss or damage arising out of or in connection with the use of the room must be assumed by the organization and its representative reserving the room.

-12. A representative from the sponsoring organization must sign a reservation form at least one week prior to the scheduled meeting.
+- 6. Profit-making organizations sponsoring educational programs of a non-profit nature will be permitted to use the room provided the meeting is open to the general public and is free of charge. - 7.
+In accordance with the Michigan Public Accommodation Act, these tax-supported facilities may be used only by those groups whose membership is open to all without restriction or discrimination based on race, sex, or religious creed. - 8.
+The Library cannot provide personnel for supervision or assist in handling of exhibits or other materials needed by groups using the room.
+Nothing may be affixed to the walls permanently. - 9.
+Light refreshments may be served with the prior approval of the Library Director.
+Smoking or alcoholic consumption will not be allowed nor may alcoholic beverages be brought onto the premises. - 10.
+The meeting room will be available only during the Library hours unless appropriate arrangements are made in advance with the Library Director.
+If meetings extend past regular library hours a fee of twenty-five dollars (\$25) per hour may be assessed plus a \$15 per hour staffing fee. - 11.
+The room must be left clean and in its original condition.
+Full responsibility for any loss or damage arising out of or in connection with the use of the room must be assumed by the organization and its representative reserving the room. - 12.
+A representative from the sponsoring organization must sign a reservation form at least one week prior to the scheduled meeting.
 It is expected that said representative will read this Policy Statement and be responsible for the observance of its provision.